demonichacker/agrisphere/README.md

 ## 🌟 Overview

-AgriSphere is a comprehensive agricultural monitoring platform that combines cutting-edge technology with user-friendly design to help farmers optimize their operations.
+IOGRIC is a comprehensive agricultural monitoring platform that combines cutting-edge technology with user-friendly design to help farmers optimize their operations.
 Built with modern web technologies, it provides real-time insights, predictive analytics, and intelligent automation for sustainable farming practices.

 ### 🎯 Mission
 Transform traditional agriculture through technology, enabling farmers to make data-driven decisions that maximize yields while minimizing environmental impact.